Chris35Wills/synthetic_channel_mesh/README.md

 The long profile elevation trend of the channel is derived from elevations at the head and mouth of the channel, including also any point observations within the channel.
 Where the centreline itself has only a known elevation at the head and mouth of its length, the long profile elevation trend is simply linear.
 The cross-profile is constructed as a second order polynomial, using elevations at either edge (using the nearest observed elevations) and the centreline elevation.
 The meshing procedure is described in [Williams et al., 2017](http://www.the-cryosphere.net/11/363/2017/tc-11-363-2017.html).

-Image of example surface before...
+Image of example elevation surface before integration of synthetic channel...

 <img src="./figs/aoi_without_synth.png" width="500px" />

-and after....
+...after integration of synthetic channel....

 <img src="./figs/aoi_with_synth.png" width="500px" />

-and with the channel centrelines overlain...
+...with the channel centrelines overlain...

 <img src="./figs/aoi_with_synth_and_paths.png" width="500px" />